arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 ### Methods

-- enum SORTCONFIGURATIONS: Configuration by which to sort LogEntries.
-DATE, DURATION, TITLE.

 - interface SubCategory: Methods: getValueOf(String) -> Subcategory: Used to get the subcategory value of a String.

-- enum EXERCISECATEGORY: The categories that an exercise can fall under: ANY, STRENGTH, RUNNING, CYCLING, SWIMMING.: Method: getSubcategories() -> Subcategory[].
-Returns a copy of the Subcategories as an array.

-- enum STRENGTHSUBCATEGORIES: The Subcategories for the Strength category: PUSH, PULL, LEGS, FULL BODY.
-It implements Subcategory: Method: getValueOf(String) -> Subcategory: Return the Subcategory that match the given String.

-- enum CARDIOSUBCATEGORIES: The Subcategories for the Cardio categories(RUNNING, CYCLING, SWIMMING).
-It implements Subcategory: Method: getValueOf(String) -> Subcategory: Return the Subcategory that match with the given String.

 - LogEntry(EntryBuilder): The constructor of LogEntry.
 Validates the EntryBuilder with the validate(EntryBuilder) method by creating a Validity object.
 If the validity object is valid it sets the internal variables.
 If it is not valid it throws an IllegalArgumentException.